Fabio Di Giannantonio: Del Conca Gresini Moto3 (2017–2018)

-Di Giannantonio started the season with an 8th place in Qatar, but crashed out in Argentina.
-He took 3rd in Austin,5th in Spain and another 3rd le mans before taking 2nd in Mugello.
-A 7th in Catalunya before another crash in Assen.
-He took 2 more podiums in Misano and Aragon.
+Di Giannantonio started the season with an eighth place in Qatar, but crashed out in Argentina.
+He took third in Austin, fifth in Spain and another third at Le Mans before taking second in Mugello.
+A seventh in Catalunya before another crash in Assen.
+He took two more podiums in Misano and Aragon.

-2018 started well for Di Giannantonio, as he took 4 podiums and 2 wins to help his team win the teams championship with his teammate Jorge Martín.
+2018 started well for Di Giannantonio, as he took four podiums and two wins to help his team win the teams championship with his teammate Jorge Martín.

 Moto2 World Championship

 Speed Up Racing (2019–2020)

-Di Giannantonio moved to Speed Up Racing in Moto2 for 2019 and he took 2 podiums in Brno and Misano.
+Di Giannantonio moved to Speed Up Racing in Moto2 for 2019 and he took two podiums in Brno and Misano.

-2020 didn't fare much better for Di Giannantonio, as he only took 2 more podiums in Barcelona and Teruel.
+2020 didn't fare much better for Di Giannantonio, as he only took two more podiums in Barcelona and Teruel.

 Federal Oil Gresini Moto2 (2021)

-After two difficult seasons with Speed Up, Di Giannantonio decided to move to Gresini for the 2021 season and took 3 more podiums and 1 win ranking him 7th in the standings.
+After two difficult seasons with Speed Up, Di Giannantonio decided to move to Gresini for the 2021 season and took three more podiums and one win ranking him seventh in the standings.

 MotoGP World Championship

 Gresini Racing MotoGP (2022–2023)

-When he moved up to the MotoGP class in 2022, Di Giannantonio stayed with Gresini on a Ducati; his best finish was 8th place in the German Grand Prix, ranking him 20th in the standings for the 2022 season.
+When he moved up to the MotoGP class in 2022, Di Giannantonio stayed with Gresini on a Ducati; his best finish was eighth place in the German Grand Prix, ranking him 20th in the standings for the 2022 season.
 A highlight in an otherwise difficult season was that Di Giannantonio attained his first premier class pole position at Mugello.

-2023 was a much better season for Di Giannantonio, as he took 7 top 10s, a top 5 and 2 podiums.
+2023 was a much better season for Di Giannantonio, as he took seven top-tens, a top-five and two podiums.
 On 12 October 2023, it was announced that Marc Marquez, who ended his 11-year stint with Honda the prior week, will be replacing Di Giannantonio in the Gresini Ducati team for the 2024 season.
 This led to a notable upturn in form for Di Giannantonio, as he took his first premier class podium at Phillip Island, and his maiden MotoGP Grand Prix victory in Qatar.
 This was a huge surprise and of great importance for his future amidst the uncertainties of a MotoGP ride for the 2024 season, as his performances in the flyaway rounds of 2023 meant he finished the year 12th in the championship.